Yael-Karat/memory-game/README.md

 These sound effects are triggered at appropriate moments during gameplay to provide immediate feedback and make the game more engaging.

 ## React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You need to add relevant npm libraries and of course run npm install.

 ## Installation

 ### Prerequisites:

 - Node.js and npm installed
-- Java Development Kit (JDK) installed

 ### Steps:

 1. **Clone the repository:**
     ```bash
     git clone https://github.com/your-username/memory-game.git